 Field Study

-Field study (two courses required) approved by the D’Amore-McKim undergraduate dean’s office.
-Please contact the D’Amore-McKim Academic Advising office to confirm option(s).
+Field study (one course required) approved by the D'Amore-McKim undergraduate dean's office.
+Please contact the D'Amore-McKim Academic Advising office to confirm your choice.

 Electives